smantic/blog/content/posts/context.md

 }
 ```

-Note that `context.WithTimeout` gives us a cancel func like `context.WithCancel` does.
+Note that `context.WithTimeout` gives us a cancel func similar to what `context.WithCancel` does.
-Its good practice to call cancel after the downstream consumer has finished, ensuring the newly created context does not leak.
+It is good practice to call cancel after the downstream consumer has finished, ensuring the newly created context does not leak.

-### Consuming a context
+### Consuming a Context

-Sometimes you may want to use context to let you know if you should continue with some operation in your system.
+Sometimes you may want to use `context` to let you know if you should continue with an operation in your system.
 How do we know when a context has been cancelled?
-Or its deadline has been passed?
+Or its deadline has passed?

-The way context implements "cancellation" is by using a channel, when we receive something on the channel we know we should halt further work.
+The way `context` implements _cancellation_ is by using a channel.
+When we receive something on the channel, we know we should halt further work.

 There are a couple ways you can do this.

-1st. by using `select`
+1st. by using `select`:

 ```go
 import(